 The keys to maximizing your benefits are understanding the difference between independent contractors and salaried employees and documenting your files for the CRA.

-Tracking your expenses while you’re traveling from town to town can be hectic.
+Tracking your expenses while you’re travelling from town to town can be hectic.
 Focus on sharing your artistic creations with the world by utilizing an easy-to-use online tax solution.
 QuickBooks Online can help you maximize your tax deductions.
 Keep more of what you earn today.